-This page explains what happens after you complain to the Ombudsman about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire & rescue authorities, national park authorities and police and crime panels in Wales.
-It also explains the different approaches the Ombudsman and his staff can take when dealing with complaints of this nature.
-It does not cover every detail of our procedures, which are available here.
-This page should be read in conjunction with the Code of Conduct factsheets, which can be found on our website here.
+This page explains what happens after you complain to us about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire & rescue authorities, national park authorities and police and crime panels in Wales.
+It also explains the different approaches we can take when dealing with complaints like this.
+This page does not cover every detail of our procedures.
+You can find these details here.
+This page should be read together with the Code of Conduct factsheets, which you can find on our website here.

-All new complaints are first considered by the Ombudsman’s Complaints Advice team, who will acknowledge receipt of the complaint and notify the accused member, the Monitoring Officer of the relevant authority and the Clerk of the relevant Community Council (if appropriate) of its existence.
-Any complaint of this nature must be supported by apparently substantial and direct evidence, as opposed to assertions.
-Where necessary we may contact you for more details.
+All new complaints are acknowledged and we will notify the accused member, the Monitoring Officer of the relevant authority and the Clerk of the relevant Community Council (if appropriate) that the complaint has been made.
+Any complaint like this must be supported by some direct evidence that the member you have complained about has breached their Code of Conduct.

-If we decide to investigate your complaint it will be conducted by one of the Ombudsman’s investigators.
+If we decide to investigate your complaint, it will be considered by one of our investigators.
 He or she may contact you to discuss your concerns and explain what will happen next.
-We will always write to you and the parties previously notified confirming our decision to investigate.
-At this stage the investigator will usually obtain further relevant documentary evidence, witness evidence and evidence from the accused Member.
+We will always write to you and the parties previously notified about your complaint to confirm our decision to investigate.
+At this stage, the investigator will usually get further evidence, such as documents, any witness statements, evidence which may be needed from third parties, and information from the accused Member.

-Each investigation varies and while it may be necessary to interview those involved, some cases may be concluded through examination of documents alone.
-We aim to complete all investigations within 12 months but most are concluded sooner.
+Each investigation varies.
+Although it may be necessary to interview the people involved, we may be able to conclude some cases by considering documents alone.
+We aim to complete all investigations within 12 months, but most are concluded sooner.
 We will keep you informed of how the investigation is progressing.
-If, for any reason, we consider it necessary to discontinue our investigation, we will write to you explaining this decision.

-If we conclude there is no evidence of a breach the Code of Conduct, we will close the investigation and provide written reasons for this decision to all parties.
+If we decide that there is no evidence of a breach the Code of Conduct, we will close the investigation and write to all parties to explain why.

 In times of trouble or distress, some people may act out of character.
 There may have been upsetting or distressing circumstances leading up to a complaint.
 We do not view behaviour as unacceptable just because someone is forceful or determined.